 It was at this point, I wanted to nail down more specifically what is actually happening (and not what to do!).
 As a Three Principles Paradigm consultant, I knew learning about this would go a long way to making me a better consultant and providing more value and impact to individuals and groups I work with.

-I realised first of all that this kind of listening needed a name.
+I realised first of all that this deeper kind of listening needed a new name.
 There’s nothing on the internet that comes close to it.
 The closest I can come up with is “paradigm-based listening.”
 I’ve used “Paradigm Ears” in the past.
 Yet they are not something you can “put on.”
 It’s already here, before any personal thought, or more precisely, before any outside-in thinking.

 And the best part is, knowing how the Three Principles works and what a paradigm-based insight is, you can always look in the direction of where you think your feelings are coming from.
 This is insightful territory.
 It means that there is always the possibility of insight, which means there’s always the possibility of better listening that includes more wisdom and intelligence than ever before.
 But it’s never something you can foresee ahead of time.
 Don’t have any expectations or imaginations of how you’ll be listening, God has something better for you than whatever you can think of, I promise!

-The never-ending knock-on effect
+The never-ending widening effect